theCreedo/Personal-Website/README.md

 **Day 18:** Correct sizing of images to show the Snail Tale game and edited the position for the copyright symbol.

 **Day 19:** Added a new page to show some fun stuff that I like to say/do such as puns!
+I also added pictures on my projects and funstuff page.
+It was really hard to make the pictures work well, because apparently when I moved the pictures onto my terminal, it changed the rotation of the picture.
+Luckily there is a command on linux that can rotate images, so that saved time.

+**Day 20:** Remove some background information, because I'm still hesitating on how I want to go about in college.
+I also made it so quotes can be hoverable, but I might change that in the future.

+**Day 21:** Added links to the Github sites of my projects and removed some text in the error screen to make it look more understandable.

+**Day 22:** Change the navigation and section width for the error page.

+**Day 23:** I finally learned JavaScript, and implemented it into the website.
+I spent a good amount of time trying to work out it, so now I have a slide set of images that can show the Snail Tale Game!
+I also got to add favicon images so that the tabs don't look empty.
 ### 30-Day Project Folders
 * **Eric Lee** - [Github Website](https://github.com/theCreedo/theCreedo.github.io)